thosgood/this-weeks-finds/markdown/51-100/week055.md

-little warmup where someone explains how great you are, counts for infinitely many talks in those parallel sessions where dozens of people get 10 minutes each to explain their work before the moderator begins to make little coughs indicating that it\'s time for the next one, while all the while people drift in and out in a feeble attempt to find the really interesting talks.
+little warmup where someone explains how great you are, counts for infinitely many talks in those parallel sessions where dozens of people get 10 minutes each to explain their work before the moderator begins to make little coughs indicating that it's time for the next one, while all the while people drift in and out in a feeble attempt to find the really interesting talks.
 Still, giving any sort of talk is regarded as better than giving none, so academics spend a lot of time doing this